phiarchitect/phiarchitect.com/docs/_sources/posts/hey.rst.txt

 ===

 .. post:: May 02, 2022
-   :tags:
+   :tags: intro
-   :category:
+   :category: commentary

-   how ya doing?
+   :exclude:

+   time is running out

 time to get started